aidanconnolly/ga-ds829-course-info/README.md

 <a id='projects'></a>
 ## Project Structure

-This course provides two types of projects: **unit** projects and a **final** project.
+This course will ask you to complete two sets of projects: short **unit** projects and a longer **final** project.

 ### Unit Projects
-Our data science course contains **three** unit projects, to be completed at the end of each unit.
-These enrichment projects ask you to synthesize the skills learned in that unit.
-You will be required to complete projects for Units 1 and 2.
+At the end of each unit, we'll ask you to complete a small project.
+These enrichment projects require you to synthesize the skills learned in that unit.
+There are **three** unit projects.

-> Note: Our Unit 3 project is optional, but strongly encouraged!
+> Note: Unit projects 1 and 2 are required, whereas Unit 3 project is optional... but strongly encouraged!

 ### Final Project

+You'll also complete a longer final project, which asks you to apply your skills to a real world problem.
+At the end of the course, you'll be asked to share your final project with peers and colleagues.

-The final project asks you to apply your skills to a real world problem.
-This final project is broken down into five smaller deliverables, which helps you to perform each step of our data science workflow while tackling a real world projet.
+The final project is broken down into five smaller deliverables, which walks you through every step of the data science workflow as you tackle a real world project.

 #### Project Breakdown